nthmost/python-secureconfig/README.rst

 Config styles currently supported::

     ConfigParser (see SecureConfigParser)
-    Json (see SecureJson) -- whole-file encryption only. serialized dictionaries (see SecureConfig) -- whole-file encryption only.
+    Json (see SecureJson) -- whole-data encryption only. serialized dictionaries (see SecureConfig) -- whole-data encryption only.

 Please let the maintainer (@nthmost) know if you want to see another type supported.

 Purpose
 -------